codefresh-io/docs.codefresh.io/_docs/gitops-integrations/container-registries/amazon-ecr.md

 * Access key and secret (static integration)
   Access keys consist of an access key ID and a secret access key, which are used to authenticate and authorize API requests to AWS services for a specific user.
   Unlike IAM roles, access keys are long-term credentials, and don't have a default expiration date.

+>Amazon ECR integration with IAM Role is supported only for Hybrid GitOps.
+Access Key integration is supported for both Hosted and Hybrid GitOps.

 Both modes use AWS Identity and Access Management (IAM) to create the integration with Amazon ECR.
 For detailed information, see [How Amazon Elastic Container Registry Works with IAM](https://docs.aws.amazon.com/AmazonECR/latest/userguide/security_iam_service-with-iam.html){:target="\_blank"} and the [AWS security blog](https://aws.amazon.com/blogs/security/how-to-use-trust-policies-with-iam-roles/){:target="\_blank"}.